cleap/cleap.github.io/s21-game-writeup/src/world/world_what.md

 # Procedural World Generation in the flesh

+Procedural world generation is the process of generating a game's world based on a set of procedures.
+Many games use procedural world generation to give players a unique experience each playthrough.
-Here are some examples of games that use procedural world generation.
+Below are some examples of games that use procedural world generation.

 ## Rogue